 Members of each team usually checkout the code from the shared git for their own project code.
 There is no need to checkout other projects as the projects are independent.

 This real-world setup can be used as a blueprint and then customized to the needs of an enterprise.
 The flexible branching and merging concept of git allows for variations of the above workflows, customized to every team’s needs.
 AEM as a Cloud Service supports all these variations without sacrificing the core value of the opinionated Cloud Manager pipeline.

-Please refer to the document Working with Multiple Source Git Repositories to learn more about this setup.
+See Working with Multiple Source Git Repositories to learn more about this setup.

 With Cloud Manager’s git repository and the production pipeline, the full production code is always run through all quality gates, treating it as one deployment unit.
 This way the production system is always up without interruption or downtime.

 In contrast, without such a system in place, because each team can deploy separately there is a risk that an update from a single team can lead to production stability issues.
 In addition, it requires coordination and planned downtime to roll out updates.
-With an increasing number of teams, the coordination effort will become much more complex and quickly unmanageable.
+With an increasing number of teams, the coordination effort becomes much more complex and quickly unmanageable.

 If a problem is detected in the quality gates, production is not affected, and the problem can be detected and fixed without Adobe personnel required to step in.
-Without Cloud Service and without always testing the whole deployment, partial deployments can cause outages requiring a request to rollback or even a full restore from a backup.
+Without Cloud Service and without always testing the whole deployment, partial deployments can cause outages requiring a request to roll back or even a full restore from a backup.
 The partial testing might also lead to other problems which then need to be fixed after the fact again requiring coordination and support from Adobe personnel.